MariaTsedrik/MGLensing/docs/tutorials/quickstart.rst

 with fixed intrinsic alignment parameters, no baryonic feedback and no photo-z error on the sources and lenses distribution

 The fiducial values to build the mock data have to be written in ``params_data.yaml`` while ``params_bacco_test.yaml`` contains the parameter prior ranges and the shape of the prior.
-Here is an example fo rthe parameter :math:`\Omega_m`,
+Here is an example for the parameter :math:`\Omega_m`,

 set the fiducial value as ``Omega_m: 0.31``,